-29 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to the Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
-The loan was fully drawn by 2007-08 but no repayment is expected in 2018-19 and 2019-20.
-The Corporation obtained a commercial loan to refinance all its outstanding commercial loans for the

-Redevelopment Plans on 31 March 2016 and relieved Government's obligations as the guarantor for the Corporation's commercial loan on the same day.
+33 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to the Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
+The loan was fully drawn by 2007-08.
+The Corporation obtained a commercial loan to refinance all its outstanding commercial loans for the Redevelopment Plans on 31 March 2016 and relieved Government's obligations as the guarantor for the Corporation's commercial loan on the same day.
+On 29 May 2020, the Finance Committee approved, inter alia, the amendment of the term of the subordinated loan such that the repayment will commence in September 2021.
+On 19 March 2021, the Finance Committee further approved, inter alia, the amendment of the terms of the loan such that interest on the loan will be waived with effect from 1 July 2021, repayment of the loan will commence in September 2028 and the final maturity date will be changed to 31 March 2059.